BaconCakeFactory/WallpaperSlicer/README.md

 - from your terminal: navigate to "WallpaperSlicer" folder
 - run command: **$ python3 main.py**

+&nbsp;

 - follow on-screen prompt:
     - select left monitor
     - select next left monitor of remaining monitors
 - choose which section of the original image the cropped images will be taken from
     - choose top, middle or bottom

 - the finished files (images) will be saved as .jpg in "WallpaperSlicer/wallpaper-slicer-output".

+### Keep In mind!

+- at the moment, changing the wallpapers automatically is only supported on windows